180D-FW-2024/Team1/README.md

 ### Build
 This folder contains the built executable file that is the output of this project and can be launched without having Unity installed.

+## bt_drivers and run_script
+This folder contains the source code for the IMU and bluetooth drivers.
+Many of the bluetooth drivers come from btferret, an open-source HID emulation library. run_script is the OS service which runs on boot for the controller.